What is Vagus Nerve Stimulation?

 - The electrical connection between the vagus nerve and the pulse generator is checked before the incision is closed.

-Either at time of implantation or after a short healing period, the battery-powered pulse generator is programmed by the doctor to begin sending a particular “dosage” of stimulation to the vagus nerve, typically 30 seconds of stimulation, at five-minute intervals, with a strength of 0.25 milliamperes (mA) of electrical current.
-Initially, more frequent follow-up visits are need to gradually increase the output of higher levels of stimulation in order to achieve better levels of seizure control.
-Once the ideal “recipe” for stimulation, combining device output and on/off sequencing, has been determined for the patient, follow-up with the neurologist returns to usual frequency.
+- Either at time of implantation or after a short healing period of up to two weeks, the battery-powered pulse generator is turned on by the doctor or nurse to begin sending a particular “dosage” of stimulation to the vagus nerve, typically 30 seconds of stimulation, at five-minute intervals, with a strength of 0.25 milliamperes (mA) of electrical current.
+This is a very low dose, and is not expected to provide much benefit, if any.
+The device can then be set to gradually increase the output over time, so that within about two months the device is delivering a more suitable about of therapy.
+It will be necessary to visit the doctor or clinic periodically to ensure the best settings for seizure control and tolerance have been selected for the person.
+Once the ideal “recipe” for stimulation, combining device output and on/off sequencing, has been determined, follow-up with the neurologist returns to usual frequency.

 Can the patient activate their Vagus Nerve Stimulator?

 Some people with epilepsy experience an aura (which is really a small seizure) warning them that a bigger seizure is about to occur.
-In these cases, passing a hand-held magnet over the pulse generator can activate it.
+In these cases, passing a hand-held magnet over the implanted pulse generator under the skin can activate it.
 This sends an extra burst of stimulation to the vagus nerve, which may stop the seizure or make it less severe.
-A caregiver or companion can also use the magnet on behalf of the patient.
+A caregiver or companion can also use the magnet on behalf of the person.
+Two magnets are supplied to every person who is implanted with a VNS Therapy device.

 Unfortunately the magnet cannot always be used, or is not always available.
 People who experience night-time (nocturnal) seizures are unlikely to awaken prior to the seizure to be able to use the magnet.
 For some people, the seizure onset is so sudden that there is insufficient time to apply the magnet.
 Still others, due to physical limitations or the effect of the seizure itself, simply cannot physically apply the magnet.

-For these reasons, the newest version of the VNS Therapy device uses a surrogate for seizure activity, and automatically triggers an extra dose of stimulation.
-Most patients experience a sudden heart rate increase at the time of at least one of their seizure types.
+For these reasons, the recent versions of the VNS Therapy devices use a surrogate for seizure activity, and automatically triggers an extra dose of stimulation.
+Most people experience a sudden heart rate increase at the time of at least one of their seizure types.
 This heart rate rise (called an ‘ictal tachycardia’ [IK-tal ta-kee-KAR-dee-ah]) can be detected by the implanted system.
 It looks for a sudden jump in heart rate (not the gradual heart rate increase experienced in exercise), and then automatically provides an extra dose of stimulation.
-Thus it can be considered a ‘magnet-less’ magnet mode.
-The settings for this function, known as ‘autostimulation’, can be tailored to the patient’s individual heart rate response and needs.
+As such, it can be considered a ‘magnet-less’ magnet mode.
+The settings for this function, known as ‘autostimulation’, can be tailored to the person’s individual heart rate response and needs.
 The autostimulation mode is used in conjunction with the normal operation and also the magnet function.

 What are the side-effects of Vagus Nerve Stimulation?